nicholasgillespie/suite/README.md

 ## Overview

-The Suite e-leaning project is a Vite and PostCSS-based project, hosted on GitHub Pages.
+The Suite business solution project is a Vite and PostCSS-based project, hosted on GitHub Pages.
 It incorporates the in-development W3C design system, utilizing SCSS syntax for styling.

 [![Screenshot of the Suite project](./docs/design/preview.jpg)](https://nicholasgillespie.github.io/suite/)